AlphaDinosaur89/Bash-graphics/README.md

 This is really simple I do not recomend using this

 # How to use
 To Install use this commands
-with this command
 $ chmod 755 install.sh
 $ ./install.sh